 On this sort of cruise, you really get your money’s worth.
 You get transportation to a variety of destinations, an elegant cabin, three meals per day, snacks, entertainment, and luxury facilities and service, all for one price.
 Depending on the type of cabin you select, you could end up paying less than $100 per day per person for everything.

-We will be taking a 12-night Mediterranean cruise with Royal Caribbean this coming October, and we’ll be paying $109 per day per person to visit five countries and nine cities, including Monte Carlo, Rome, Santorini, and Athens.
-We will travel in luxury and see many places on our bucket list for a fraction of what it would cost to stay in hotels and travel between cities.
+Currently, a 13-night Mediterranean cruise with Royal Caribbean — visiting Greece, Turkey, and Italy — costs about $109 per day per person.
+You can travel in luxury and see many places on your bucket list for a fraction of what it would cost to stay in hotels and travel between cities.

 A Mediterranean cruise is an affordable way to see many of the world’s top landmarks without spending your retirement savings.